posgnu/guided-diffusion-tissues/README.md

 # guided-diffusion-tissues

 This is the codebase for the project on improving the resolution of tissue images.
+The code for ESRGAN is in `Real-ESRGAN.zip`.

 We aim to try various CNN models, including recently reliazed guided diffusion models.
 We heavily rely on the codebase for [Diffusion Models Beat GANS on Image Synthesis](http://arxiv.org/abs/2105.05233) [openai/guided-diffusion](https://github.com/openai/guided-diffusion).